Sergi Guardiola

-Sergio "Sergi" Guardiola Navarro (born 29 May 1991) is a Spanish professional footballer who plays as a forward for Segunda División club Córdoba.
+Sergio "Sergi" Guardiola Navarro (born 29 May 1991) is a Spanish professional footballer who plays as a forward.

 Club career

 Early career

 Born in Manacor, Mallorca, Balearic Islands, Guardiola was a product of Lorca Deportiva CF's youth system, and made his debut as a senior in the 2009–10 season, in Tercera División.
 In summer 2010, he signed with Segunda División B club Jumilla CF.

 In February 2012, Guardiola moved to CF La Nucía in the fourth division.
 On 1 August, he joined third-tier side Ontinyent CF, moving to Getafe CF B in the same league on 12 January 2013.

 Eldense and Alcorcón

 On 12 July 2014, Guardiola signed for CD Eldense after scoring nine goals in the 2013–14 campaign while playing for Novelda CF. On 14 May of the following year, he agreed to a three-year deal with AD Alcorcón, which was made effective on 1 July.

 Guardiola made his professional debut on 22 August 2015, coming on as a second-half substitute for Óscar Plano in a 2–0 Segunda División home win against Córdoba CF. On 24 December, after being rarely used, he terminated his contract.